-Jingshan S. Du is a Washington Research Foundation Postdoctoral Fellow at Pacific Northwest National Laboratory.
-His research spans crystal formation and transformation pathways, in situ electron microscopy, and hybrid organic/inorganic nanostructures.
-Du received a Ph.D. in Materials Science and Engineering from Northwestern University in 2021.
-At Northwestern, he worked on complex nanoparticle systems, correlative electron microscopy of hybrid nanostructures, and nanoscale thermodynamics.
-Du received a Certificate for Management for Scientists and Engineers from Northwestern’s Kellogg School of Management in 2021 and a B.Sc. in Engineering from Zhejiang University Chu Kochen Honors College in 2015.
+I am a Washington Research Foundation Postdoctoral Fellow at Pacific Northwest National Laboratory.
+My research spans crystal formation and transformation pathways, in situ electron microscopy, and complex atomic configurations in nanostructures.
+I received a Ph.D. in Materials Science and Engineering from Northwestern University in 2021.
+At Northwestern, I worked on complex nanoparticle systems, correlative electron microscopy of hybrid nanostructures, and nanoscale thermodynamics.
+I received a Certificate for Management for Scientists and Engineers from Northwestern’s Kellogg School of Management in 2021 and a B.Sc. in Engineering from Zhejiang University Chu Kochen Honors College in 2015.

-Du is an Associate Editor of Frontiers for Young Minds, a Community Board member of Nanoscale Horizons, and an Early Career Editorial Advisory Board member of ACS Biomaterials Science & Engineering.
-He has guest-edited for MRS Advances and Frontiers in Chemistry and organized or chaired several conferences and symposia on the local and (inter)national levels.
-Notable recognitions include an American Physical Society FIP Distinguished Student Award, a Materials Research Society Graduate Student Award, a David Galas Distinguished Fellow Award from the Washington Research Foundation, a Carl Samans Excellence Award from the ASM Chicago Regional Chapter, a Sabin Metal Ron Bleggi Award from the International Precious Metals Institute, an SPIE Optics and Photonics Education Scholarship, and a Perkin Scholarship from the Society of Chemical Industry America.
-He was appointed a Ryan Fellow and received an Outstanding Research Award from the International Institute for Nanotechnology at Northwestern University.
+I am an Associate Editor of Frontiers for Young Minds, a Community Board member of Nanoscale Horizons, and an Early Career Editorial Advisory Board member of ACS Biomaterials Science & Engineering.
+I organized or chaired several conferences and symposia on the local and (inter)national levels.
+I was appointed a Ryan Fellow and received an Outstanding Research Award from the International Institute for Nanotechnology at Northwestern University.

 Curriculum Vitae